30 Signs You Were a Travel Agent 30 Years Ago

 3. You’ve ever booked flights on Northwest, Braniff, Pan Am, or TWA.

-Pan Am was the airline of choice for James Bond in his first four films.
+Pan Am was the airline of choice for James Bond in four of his films (though he only made it onto three of the flights).

 4. You’ve ever received a call from a client who lost a paper ticket.